What you need to know about intermittent fasting

 Why is green tea the most useful?

 The reason why green tea is often deemed the most useful one is the way it is processed.
 The tealeaves, which come from Camellia sinensis, are steamed, hence preventing ECGG from oxidation.
 Due to ECGG, green tea has a favorable effect on skin, breathing new life into the dying epidermis cells.
 At the same time, this type of tea proves to be an effective tool against fungi and viruses (12).
 Overall, green tea is both a tasty and healthy beverage.
 Dietitians recommend to drink it in moderate amounts.
-It has hardly hurt anyone.
 Refusing to drink it, you might miss a number of benefits for your health.
 As it is low in calories but rich in vitamins and catechins, green tea does not break a fast but rather positively contributes to it.

 Slim down with black tea